rosa-com/school-environment/README.md

 # school-environment
-A program that has student and teacher information.
+A program that has student and teacher interaction.

 **Students can:**